thrivingagsystems/thrivingagsystems.github.io/_research/economic-simulations-and-modelling.md

 The REAP model is used to simulate the regional allocation of agricultural resources (land, fertilizer, water, and other inputs) and agricultural production in response to changes in policy, market, and biophysical conditions.
 The research team is currently working with ERS and other cooperating institutions to update and refine the REAP model.
 The team is also currently using the REAP model to evaluate effects of energy cost changes on U.S. and regional crop and livestock production, consumption, and prices.

 In addition to the work using the REAP model, the research team is examining trends in agricultural production and environmental indicators in urbanized landscapes – metro counties and metro-adjacent counties – over the period from 2007 to 2017.
 The team is examining both counties in the Chesapeake Bay watershed and in the U.S. as a whole.
-The questions the team is investigating are: where is agriculture thriving, which counties are doing better than others on the agricultural and environmental indicators, what can be learned from the counties that are doing better than others.
+Using data envelopment analysis (DEA), the questions the team is investigating are: where is agriculture thriving, which counties are doing better than others on the agricultural and environmental indicators, what can be learned from the counties that are doing better than others.